 This tool includes a module called “Wireframe Pro” for creating what we call prototypes, mockups, and sketches.

-Again based on very effortless drag-and-drop technique, it allows craft and layer design, perform presentations, do all kinds of navigation, multiple editing and export operations.
+Again based on a very effortless drag-and-drop technique, it allows craft and layer design, performs presentations, does all kinds of navigation, multiple editing, and export operations.

 You can always head to the MockStore and pick topical templates and design components there depending on the occasion.

 Every project should have a structured action plan.
-And usually, every idea starts from sketching it.
-Earlier in the days, it would go to your paper with the help of pen (by the way, it’s still on your assistance if you’re the analog type of a person).
+And usually, every idea starts with sketching it.
+Earlier in the days, it would go to your paper with the help of a pen (by the way, it’s still on your assistance if you’re the analog type of a person).

 Otherwise, you can choose a tone of online options out there.